 Freedom comes from inside.
 When we allow ourselves to write without limitations, we are telling our souls that its ok for it all to be laid bare.
 In becoming a witness we can learn so much about who we are.

 I say write for freedom and edit for your reader.
-What I mean is write the memories, flow through and with them.
+What I mean is write the memories, flow with them and surrender to your pen.
 Take the time to explore and adventure with what comes up.
 When you come to edit, you will know what is for you and what is for your reader.
 Then edit like a pro.

-My invitation today is to ask you to reflect on yesterday.
-What conversations did you have, where do those thoughts take you?
-Use the full moon to let go of limitations around writing your memoir.
+My invitation today is to ask you to reflect on your yesterdays with a kind and compassionate heart.
+Where do those thoughts take you?
+Let go of limitations around writing your memoir and just write.